universal-uclick/html5-games-example-ios/readme.markdown

 ## Questions?

 Contact Universal Uclick Client Support if you need any assistance in implementing your HTML5 Games.
+If you have any other questions, please contact Universal Uclick's Sales department.